Scottsdale neighborhoods – Where you live is how you live

 • Entertainment.
 If your version of fine entertainment is high-energy bars, that’s in the south, although you’ll also find great restaurants, arts and events, and luxurious resorts there.
 Those latter feature are also central to the North Scottsdale area near the Scottsdale Quarter and Kierland Commons – just south of Frank Lloyd Wright on Scottsdale Road.
 Further north, the gathering hubs are calmer and quieter.

-The post Scottsdale neighborhoods – Where you live is how you live appeared first on Arizona Realty Network.
+The post Scottsdale neighborhoods – Where you live is how you live first appeared on Arizona Realty Network.

 Share this article